 All Caterpillar employees are required to complete Code of Conduct training on an annual basis.
 This training includes a certification by each employee that they are not aware of any activities (including human rights issues) that violate the Code.

-This statement constitutes the slavery and human trafficking statement for the financial year ending 31st December 2017 for Caterpillar Financial Services (UK) Limited.
+This statement constitutes the slavery and human trafficking statement for the financial year ending 31 December 2019 and was approved by the board of Caterpillar Financial Services (UK) Limited on 29th June 2020.